-6.1.1 Coloring. cDep colors program
+6.1.1 Coloring

-variables based on an implementation of static taint analysis on top of the Soot compiler infrastructure.
-Different parameters correspond to different taint colors. cDep taint analysis is interprocedural (to track values across methods), field sensitive (configuration values could be stored in a field of a class), and context sensitive (recording the calling context) (see the model in §2.2).
+CDEP colors program variables based on an implementation of static taint analysis on top of Soot.
+Different parameters correspond to different taint colors.
+CDEP taint analysis is inter-procedural (to track values across methods), field sensitive (configuration values could be stored in a field of a class), and context sensitive (recording the calling context) (see the model in §2.2).